7enderhead/antiweb/documentation/source/antiweb.rst

 Multi-File Processing and Sphinx Support
 ****************************************

-I added two new flags to antiweb:
+There are two new flags in antiweb:

 * The ''-r'' flag:
     * antiweb will search for all compatible files to process them